minprog/platforms/django/lectures/sql/index.md

 ![login](login.png)

-After loggin in, you’ll be brought to a page like the one below where you can create, edit, and delete objects stored in the database
+After loggin in, you'll be brought to a page like the one below where you can create, edit, and delete objects stored in the database

 ![admin page](admin.png)

-Now, let’s add a few more pages to our site.
-We’ll begin by adding the ability to click on a flight to get more information about it.
-To do this, let’s create a URL path that includes the `id` of a flight:
+Now, let's add a few more pages to our site.
+We'll begin by adding the ability to click on a flight to get more information about it.
+To do this, let's create a URL path that includes the `id` of a flight:

     path("<int:flight_id>", views.flight, name="flight")